mohamadnoureldine89/ML_Pipeline_Crypto_Trading/README.md

 ## Notes

 - Make sure to set up and configure your AWS credentials if you're ingesting data to AWS.
+Save them in a file called `env.txt`.
+It should look like this:
+DB_ENDPOINT=
+DB_PORT=
+DB_NAME=
+DB_USER=
+DB_PASSWORD=
 - The script provides TODO notes, especially around the data ingestion part.
 Make sure to check and act on them as necessary.

 ---